-Figure 58 Setup > File System > New Screen
+Figure 60 Configuration > File System > New Screen

 - 4 At the File System Name field enter the name of a file system to be used as a replication source.
 A default mount-point path automatically appears but you can change this mount point if you wish. - 5 Choose the Replication/Deduplication option.
 A warning message alerts you that "A blockpool has not been created."
-Disregard this message for now because you will create the blockpool file system in the Step 2: Setting up the Blockpool. - 6 Select a set of LUNs for the file system, and then click Assign. - 7 Click Configure.
-StorNext creates the file system configuration and displays the Finish tab. - 8 Click Apply to save the new file system.
-(For more information about creating file systems, see Step 4: File System on page 29.)
+Disregard this message for now because you will create the blockpool file system in the Stetting up the Blockpool. - 6 Make sure the Generate option is selected, and then click Continue to proceed.

+- 7 Select a set of LUNs for the file system, and then click Assign. - 8 Click Continue.

+- 9 If desired, click the arrows beside the Advanced Parameters and Stripe Group/Disk Management headings to view information. - 10 Click Apply to save the new file system.
+(For more information about creating file systems, see Step 4: File Systems on page 30.)